 The new soffits and fascias were completed in two days.
-As you can see the old garage is looking like a miniature house.
+As you can see the garage is now looking like a miniature house.
 The soffits have air vents installed to ensure damp does not build up inside the roof.

 - 200mm X 18mm white fascia = Approx £140 for 4